 Still, there are a few drawbacks.
 For starters, some users say their induction cooktops make a slight humming sound when in use.
 More importantly, induction cooktops require magnetic cookware to work.
 Cast iron and most kinds of stainless steel are okay, but not copper, glass, ceramic or aluminum.
 These cooktops are also more expensive on average than other types, starting at around $1,200 -- about what you'd pay for a top-of-the-line electric smoothtop.

-The Kenmore 43800 (*Est. $1,520) also performs very well in professional tests, with overall scores nearly as high as the GE Profile's.
+Other induction cooktops get mixed or incomplete feedback.
+For example, the 30-inch Kenmore 43800 (Est. $1,300) also performs very well one professional test, with overall scores nearly as high as the GE Profile's.
 This 30-inch induction cooktop is made of black ceramic glass with a stainless-steel frame and electronic touch controls.
 It has four heating elements ranging in size from 6 to 10 inches, each with 15 heat settings.
 Each burner automatically senses the presence of magnetic cookware and adjusts its size accordingly.
 Other features include hot-surface indicators, a control lockout, an automatic shutoff and a warming setting that lets you hold cooked food at the temperature you want.
 The Kenmore cooktop has a one-year warranty.

 However, owner reviews for the Kenmore 43800 are scarce and mixed.
 This induction cooktop is only available at Sears.
 While the body of user reviews is small, feedback is not encouraging as owners are nearly as likely to rate the cooktop 1 star or 2 stars as they are to grant it 5 stars or 4 stars.
 Long-term reliability seems to be the source of most of the unhappiness.